 After folding and the dough has sat a few hours proofing, give it a prod with a wet finger.
-It should leave an indent that fills back out slowly, but only about halfway.
+It should leave an indent that fills back out slowly but only about halfway.
 If it bounces completely, leave it to ferment longer.

-In my kitchen the temperature can fluctuate depending on the time of year.
-In the peak of summer my bulk ferment is much quicker than in spring, autumn or winter.
+In my kitchen, the temperature can fluctuate depending on the time of year.
+In the peak of summer, my bulk ferment is much quicker than in spring, autumn or winter.
 The yeast will rise much faster when it is warm.

 Under-proofing the dough is a very common issue.
 You can tell if your loaf was under-proofed after it has been baked.
-A thick and chewy crust (that is hard to cut), a gummy and under cooked texture, a dense crumb, a few large sporadic holes...these are all signs of an under-proofed loaf.
+A thick and chewy crust (that is hard to cut), a gummy and undercooked texture, a dense crumb, a few large sporadic holes...these are all signs of an under-proofed loaf.

 Under fermented loaves can sometimes have quite a good oven spring and give a great rise once baked.
-However, often that’s a few uneven large bubbles at the top of the dough that have done that.
+However, often that’s a few uneven large bubbles at the top of the dough that has done that.

-A too short bulk ferment or an immature starter that wasn’t quite ready to bake with can be the cause of an under-fermented dough.
+A too-short bulk ferment or an immature starter that wasn’t quite ready to bake with can be the cause of an under-fermented dough.

 Here are a few under-fermented doughs.
 They all look different, but what they have in common is their lack of proper fermentation.

 A well-fermented dough has a much more even crumb once baked.
-It’s open, lacy and light, without dense patches.
+It’s open, lacy, and light, without dense patches.

 Below are a few well-fermented doughs.

 How wild the crumb is of a well-fermented dough depends on the hydration of the dough as well as the flour type.
 Wetter doughs will give a wilder and more open crumb, while a dough with lower hydration will have a tighter crumb.
-Breads made with a lower protein flour, such as all-purpose flour will have slightly less strength and a less open crumb too.
+Bread made with a lower protein flour, such as all-purpose flour will have slightly less strength and a less open crumb too.